jujuhere/AlexaPleaseBuyMeStocks/README.md

 * https://docs.lemon.markets

 ## Environmental Variables
-You'll notice that the script uses several environment variables.
+You'll notice that the script uses several environment variables to include the API.
 Please define the following in an .env file or within your IDE:

 - API_KEY - Your lemon.markets API key
 - MIC - Market Identifier Code of chosen Trading Venue